Frontiers in Physics, 24 June 2020, Volume 8, p. 227, https://doi.org/10.3389/fphy.2020.00227

 Raphael Marschall, Johannes Markkanen, Selina-Barbara Gerig, Olga Pinzón-Rodríguez, Nicolas Thomas, and Jong-Shinn Wu

-This page contains interactive plots of the above-mentioned paper.
-Each interactive plot can be customised by changing the axis rages via the leavers at the top and right.
-By selecting different options in the legend the displayed data can be changed.
-Via the menu at the top left of each chart, the data can be downloaded and the current view saved as an image.
+This page contains interactive plots of the paper mentioned above.
+You can customise each interactive plot by changing the axis rages via the leavers at the top and right.
+The different options in the legend allow you to display different data.
+Additionally, via the menu at the top left of each chart, you can download the data and the current view as an image.

 For all details on the figures please consult the paper.
 Here you can download the paper .
-The abstract can be found below.
+You can find the abstract of the paper below.

 There are 7 interactive charts on this page comprising the following figures in the paper: